ruyfreis/differential_evolution/README.md

 # differential_evolution
-Lib that implements the differential_evolution function similar to Scipy
+Library in c/c++ that implements the differential_evolution function similar to Scipy

 Compile the sorce code using make
 ```console